 Inklaw has no physical boutique in Iceland, but their clothing can be purchased through the Inklaw Website.

-Founded on the twin precepts of rebellion against establishment and expression of pure individuality, Myrka can best be described as an artistic, high-end streetwear label.
+Founded on the twin precepts of rebellion against establishment and expression of pure individuality, Myrka, led by Harpa Einarsdottir can best be described as an artistic, high-end streetwear label.